School of Civil and Environmental Engineering, and Construction Management

 Description of the Programs

 The School of Civil & Environmental Engineering, and Construction Management (CECM) is one of the five schools/departments of the Klesse College of Engineering and Integrated Design (KCEID).
-It is housed jointly in the Biotechnology Sciences and Engineering Building (BSE), on the main campus, for the Civil and Environmental Engineering program; and on the downtown campus, for the Construction Science and Management program.
+It is housed in the Biotechnology Sciences and Engineering Building (BSE) on the main campus.
 The school offers two undergraduate degrees, one in Civil Engineering and another in Construction Science and Management.
 The Bachelor of Science (B.S.) degree in Civil Engineering (CE) was first offered in 1982, and the Bachelor of Science (B.S.) degree in Construction Science and Management (CSM) was first offered in 2008.
-The Civil Engineering B.S. program is currently accredited by the Engineering Accreditation Commission of ABET, www.abet.org , and the Construction Science and Management B.S. program is currently accredited by the American Council of Construction Education, www.acce-hq.org.
+The Civil Engineering B.S. program is currently accredited by the Engineering Accreditation Commission of ABET, and the Construction Science and Management B.S. program is currently accredited by the American Council for Construction Education.

 Civil Engineering Mission Statement

-The faculty of the Civil and Environmental Engineering Division are committed to excellence in teaching, research, and service to the community and the engineering divisions.
-The Civil and Environmental Engineering program's mission is to provide our students an education that integrates fundamental science and engineering skills with design principles to solve engineering problems.
+The faculty of the Civil & Environmental Engineering Division are committed to excellence in teaching, research, and service to the community and the engineering divisions.
+The Civil & Environmental Engineering program's mission is to provide our students an education that integrates fundamental science and engineering skills with design principles to solve engineering problems.
 Our programs provide students opportunities for graduate education, to acquire life-long learning skills, and to participate in research that advances the discipline and benefits society.
-Students will be prepared to become professional engineers and leaders in the Civil and Environmental Engineering profession.
+Students will be prepared to become professional engineers and leaders in the Civil & Environmental Engineering profession.

 Civil Engineering Direct Admission Criteria